magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture.md

     cd <magento_root>/dev/tests/functional/utils
     php generate.php

-<h2 id="mtf_fixture_repositoy">Add repository</h2>
+<h2 id="mtf_fixture_repositoy">Add repository to the fixture field </h2>

-Now we have new fixture for the widget creation process.
+Now we have new fixture for Widget.
 All fields are defined and ready to take test data.
 Let's assume that we are not focused on layout updates functionality and want to use pre-defined data.

-For this goal you can add link to repository, where all test data already defined.
+For this goal you can add link to repository, where all test data have been already defined.

-{% highlight php%}
+{% highlight xml%}

 <field name="layout_updates" repository="Magento\Widget\Test\Repository\Widget\LayoutUpdates" group="storefront_properties" />

-{% endhighlight php%}
+{% endhighlight xml%}

 Repository is located in `Repository` directory of corresponding module.
 That contains subdirectory with the name of fixture, and repository XML file in it with the name of fixture field.